How Much Does a Vending Machine Cost?

 The Vending Machine Business and You

 It is true that vending machine businesses have a higher success rate than many other types of business.
 Their success rates are typically above 80% while other businesses have a high risk of failure instead.
 Are you a good candidate to be a vending machine operator?
 Do you have the time and interest to get involved in this type of business and is it right for you?
 There are choices to make about what type of business you want to have.
 For example, you can purchase electronic machines, mechanical ones, or bulk vending machines which dispense handfuls of products.
-The bulk machines are cheaper but they don’t yield as much profits per unit.

 Can you find financial freedom in a vending machine?